 - 1. Create the corresponding application users and roles.
 If using an external directory server, create the application users and roles or user groups in the directory server.
 Follow this procedure to create these principals natively in the database: - a.
 Create the application roles and grant application roles to application roles, if needed.
-See the topic on creating application roles. - b.
+See About Configuring Application Roles. - b.
 Create the application users and grant application roles to the application users.
-See the topic on creating application users. - c.
+See About Configuring Application Users. - c.
 Configure the directory server to fetch the users and role, when principals from external stores are used.
-See the topic on configuration. - d.
-For users and roles in the external Directory Server, manage parameter settings for using RASADM with a Directory Server.
-See the topic on managing settings. - 2.
+See the RASADM configuration information in Oracle Database Real Application Security Administration. - d.
+For users and roles in the external Directory Server, see manage parameter settings for using RASADM with a Directory Server in Oracle Database Real Application Security Administration. - 2.
 Create each privilege class that you plan to use to develop the security policies for your application.
 Each privilege class consists of one or more appropriate privileges that you define and can reference in an ACL and also grant them to the application users and application roles.
 Each privilege class authorizes by means of ACLs the required application-level operations of a data security policy.
-See the topic on creating application privilege classes. - 3.
+See About Configuring Security Classes and About Configuring Access Control Lists. - 3.
 Create one or more session namespaces that can be used across different application sessions.
 This consists of defining for a session namespace its set of properties (application attributes) and its associated access control policy or ACL that you can choose from a list or create.
-See the topic on creating namespaces.

-- 4. Create the data security policy by associating each data realm with an ACL, so as to create both data realm authorization and column authorization as needed.
-This process consists of four parts: - a.
+See About Manipulating the Application Session State. - 4.
+Create the data security policy by associating each data realm with an ACL, so as to create both data realm authorization and column authorization as needed.
+See About Data Security.

+This process consists of four parts:

+- a.
 Policy Information You choose the object to be protected and the privilege class to protect it as well as specify the policy name and select the policy schema.
-See Step 3 in the topic on creating data security policies. - b.
-Column Level Authorization You choose the name of the column to be protected and select the privilege to be granted to access the column, which is associated with the privilege class you selected in Step 3a.
-See Step 4 in the topic on creating data security policies. - c.
+See Understanding the Structure of the Data Security Policy. - b.
+Column Level Authorization You choose the name of the column to be protected and select the privilege to be granted to access the column, which is associated with the privilege class you selected in Step 4a.
+See Applying Additional Application Privileges to a Column. - c.
 Data Realm Authorization You create a SQL predicate to represent the data realm to be protected and add each to a data realm grant list.
 Then you choose or create the ACL to protect the data realm.
 Next, create privilege grants to be added to a privilege grants list consisting of each principal and whether it is allowed authorization or denied authorization by selecting the appropriate privilege.
-See Step 5 in the topic on creating data security policies. - d.
+See About Designing Data Realms. - d.
 Apply Policy You can apply, remove, enable, or disable the data security policy you are creating and choose to specify certain apply options, allowing the owner of the table or view to bypass this data security policy, and whether to enforce statement types for this policy.
-See Step 6 in the topic on creating data security policies.
+See About Enabling Data Security Policy for a Database Table or View.